nhhaidee/WaveSeekerNet/README.md

 WaveSeekerNet’s superior performance, efficiency, and ability to flag potential cross-species transmission events highlight its potential for real-time surveillance and pandemic preparedness.
 This model represents a significant advancement in applying deep learning for IAV classification and holds promise for future epidemiological, veterinary studies, and public health interventions.

+This repository contains the source code and data used to train WaveSeekerNet.
+The preprint of WaveSeekerNet is now available on bioRxiv (https://www.biorxiv.org/content/10.1101/2025.02.25.639900v2) and under review with GigaScience.
 ## Requirements

 1. Pytorch 2.4.1